UBC Blogs Guide

 • Enabling group work by inviting students to author a website together

-• Sharing your own Open Educational Resources
+• Sharing Open Educational Resources

-This tool guide was last reviewed in July 2023.
+This tool guide was last reviewed in November 2024.

-How are other faculty using UBC Blogs?
+How are others at UBC using UBC Blogs?

 David Vogt